jwpconsulting/projectify/README.md

 steps to start developing with Projectify:

 1. Clone [this repository](https://github.com/jwpconsulting/projectify).
-2. Install all dependencies using the Python `poetry` tool.
+2. Install all dependencies using the Python `uv` tool.
 3. Create a `.env` environment file by copying the `.env.template` file.
 4. Edit the `DATABASE_URL` variable in the `.env` file and point it to your local PostgreSQL 15 instance.
 5. Create a `projectify` PostgreSQL database inside your local PostgreSQL 15 instance using the `createdb` command.
-6. Then, inside a `poetry` shell, perform the following:
+6. Then, inside a `uv` shell, perform the following:
   a.
 Migrate the `projectify` database that you have just created.
   b.
 Seed the `projectify` database with test data using the `seeddb` command.
   c.
 Start the development server.